-By Braden Cox
+By Fred L. Smith, Jr. and Braden Cox

 The 1978 Airline Deregulation Act partially shifted control over air travel from the political to the market sphere.
 The Civil Aeronautics Board (CAB), which had previously controlled entry, exit, and the pricing of airline services, as well as intercarrier agreements, mergers, and consumer issues, was phased out under the CAB Sunset Act and expired officially on December 31, 1984.
 The economic liberalization of air travel was part of a series of “deregulation” moves based on the growing realization that a politically controlled economy served no continuing public interest.
 U.S. deregulation has been part of a greater global airline liberalization trend, especially in Asia, Latin America, and the European Union.